pbissonho/koin.dart/website/docs/start/getting-started/testing.md

 title: Testing
 ---

-The `koin-test` project brings you small but powerful tools to test your Koin application.
+The `koin_test` package brings you small but powerful tools to test your Koin application.

 ## Getting your components

-Just tag your test class with `KoinTest`, and you will be able to unlock `KoinComponent` & testing features:
+Just import the `koin_test`package, and you will be able to unlock `KoinComponent` & testing features:

 * `inject()` - lazy inject an instance
 * `get()` - retrieve an instance